Mailing

 </p>

-directory we some interesting folders.
-Exploring these folders we find a users.db
+C:\users\Blake\Documents directory we some interesting folders.
+Exploring these folders we find a users.db file.

 mkdir temp

-on the db file shows us it is a sqlite
+file on the db file shows us it is a sqlite db.

 sqlite3 users.db